 Californians now battle wildfires on an ongoing basis.
 The Dixie Fire gutted dozens of homes and businesses in Greenville, and is perilously close to Paradise, a town in recovery from 2018 fires.
 Firefighters have been battling blazes across the state since June.
 People from low-income, rural, and marginalized communities have less access to support, which means they also tend to bear the brunt of the long-term impact.
 Local nonprofits also tend to be overlooked and underfunded.

-All donations to this fund will support relief and recovery efforts for Californians affected by the 2020 wildfires.
-Initially, the fund will help first responders meet survivors' immediate needs for food, fuel, clean water, medicine, and shelter.
-The fund will transition to support longer-term recovery efforts run by local, vetted organizations in the region.
-We monitor the impact on affected communities and work with partners on the ground to allocate funds to where they're needed most.
+All donations to this fund will support wildfire relief and recovery efforts in California.
+Initially, the fund helps first responders meet survivors' immediate needs for food, fuel, clean water, medicine, and shelter.
+As needs emerge, we will support longer-term recovery efforts run by local, vetted organizations in the impacted area(s), particularly those working with low-income, historically underserved communities.

 This project has provided additional documentation in a PDF file (projdoc.pdf).